djeada/Statistics-Notes/notes/spatial_statistics/spatial_validation.md

 - measurement practices;
 - unmeasured regional processes.

-Therefore five folds are not equivalent to five independent experiments.
+Five folds are therefore not equivalent to five independent experiments.

-A standard error calculated as though the folds were iid replicates can give a false sense of precision.
+A standard error calculated as though the folds were iid replicates can give a misleading sense of precision.

 Report: